 Paul is really pulling out the big guns on this commandment, and we will find out why in just a little bit.
 Paul is drawing our attention all the way back to creation.
 He is for the commandment given in Exodus 20 to show that obedience is one of God's natural laws all the way from creation.
 Without directly saying it, he is implying that children obeying their parents is something that everybody knows by nature is right.
 In so doing, he is asking people to encompass all of man's history on earth and confirm by that witness that the obedience of children to their parents has been in force and effect for all time since creation, and human history confirms this as a right that parents should expect, even as God should expect it.

 And then he makes another sweeping statement which adds even more weight to this commandment.
-He says in verse 2 "Honor your father and mother, which is the first commandment with promise."
+He says in Ephesians 6:2, "Honor your father and mother, which is the first commandment with promise."
 This is puzzling, because it is the only commandment with a promise attached to it.
-So why does he say, regarding the Fifth Commandment, that it is the First?
+So why does he say, regarding the Fifth Commandment, that it is the first?
 You would naturally expect that there must be a second, or maybe even a third, but you can examine all ten, and this is the only commandment with a promise.
 So why did he do it?

 Nobody knows with absolute certainty, but the most frequent guess is that the Fifth Commandment is the first of the ten which addresses our relationships with each other, because the first four commandments clearly bear on our relationship with God.
 Now that is one guess.
 However, there may be another one with a little bit different meaning, but it is very important to the overall subject of this series.

 Recall that God is the One who directly inspired Paul to insert that word "first."
 It came from God, not Paul; therefore there must be an overriding or undercurrent, a holy reason why that "first" was put there.